Launching the New Web Application Wizard

 Creating a Project with the New Web Application Wizard

-The New Web Application Project wizard allows you to create a new web application that uses Google Web Toolkit (GWT) and/or Google App Engine:
+The New Web Application Project wizard allows you to create a new web application that uses GWT and/or Google App Engine:

 The wizard allows you to choose a name and root package for the project.
 The project's name will be used when generating the names of the classes in the sample application.
 All of the classes will live in a subpackage of the root package.

 Note: Using Java keywords as a project name (e.g. "New" and "Class") will result in various build errors.
 Avoid these where possible.